 This is a complete memorial with handwritten letters, historical timelines and personal stories of the men, women and children who lost their lives.

-11. Sachsenhausen Concentration Camp Memorial (from USD 31.0)
+11. Sachsenhausen Concentration Camp Memorial

-Sachsenhausen or Saxon’s Houses was a Nazi camp in Oranienburg, Germany, used primarily for prisoners from 1936 until May 1945.
+Sachsenhausen or Saxon’s Houses was a concentration camp in Oranienburg, Germany, used primarily for prisoners from 1936 until May 1945.
 The buildings and grounds used for the concentration camp are now open to the public as a museum.

 This is an excellent and eye opening tour of an important piece of German history.
 It is a chilling experience to walk through a concentration camp.
 You can still see furnace, hospital, officer quarters, and places where inmates were kept.
 Sachsenhausen was the model camp for all concentration camps with a triangular shape so that guards can see all of the prisoners.